 The American Pit Corso is a relatively rare breed at the moment, which means you need to get your detective hat on to search for a reputable breeder.
 Always avoid puppy mills because they often sell sick puppies or puppies that have been mistreated.
-This is bad news for any dog, but particularly a large dog who already has guarding behaviors.
+This is bad news for any dog, particularly a large dog who already has guarding behaviors.

 Instead, find a breeder who has a professional website or can prove that they have experience in breeding Cane Corsos and Pitbulls.
 Testimonials from previous customers are a great insight into their reputation too.
 Always meet the pups and their parents in person, and ask to see the health clearances too.
 The extra effort will be worth it when you find a healthy and happy pup.

 The average price of an American Pit Corso from a reputable breeder is likely to start from $1,000.
 You’ve also got to remember that there is more to a dog than just his initial cost.
-You have to factor in his food bills and equipment such as beds, brushes, and collars, etc. And because of the BSL concerns, you will need to factor in the potential increased insurance and license costs.
+You have to factor in his food bills and equipment such as beds, brushes, collars, etc. And because of the BSL concerns, you will need to factor in the potential increased insurance and license costs.

 Rescue & Shelters

-If you are considering adopting American Pit Corso, welcome to the rescue club!
+If you are considering adopting an American Pit Corso, welcome to the rescue club.
 Adopting a pooch is a fantastic thing to do, especially considering how many Pitbull mixes are out there waiting for their forever home.
 Try your local rescue shelters and speak to the staff about what you are looking for.